ctezgec/abm/README.md

 - `functions.py`: Contains utility functions for the model, including setting initial values, calculating flood damage, and processing geographical data.
 These functions are essential for data handling and mathematical calculations within the model.
 It also includes the expected utility function, which is utilized to represent households' adaptation behaviors.
 - `model.py`: The central script that sets up and runs the simulation.
 It integrates the agents and geographical data to simulate the complex interactions and adaptations of households to flooding scenarios.
 - verification.ipynb: Jupyter notebook that is used for verification.
 Verification is also conducted in analysis_extreme_value.ipynb by doing extreme value tests.
-- model_run_experiment, model_run_sensitivity, model_run_extremevalue.ipynb: Jupyter notebooks for running the model.
+- model_run_experiment.ipynb, model_run_sensitivity.ipynb, model_run_extremevalue.ipynb: Jupyter notebooks for running the model.
-- analysis_experiment,  analysis_sensitivity,  analysis_extremevalue.ipynb: Jupyter notebooks for analyzing and plotting the results.
+- analysis_experiment.ipynb,  analysis_sensitivity.ipynb,  analysis_extremevalue.ipynb: Jupyter notebooks for analyzing and plotting the results.